skypjack/entt/docs/md/signal.md

 function type of the delegate is such that the parameter list is empty and the value of the data member is at least convertible to the return type.

-Functions having type equivalent to `void(T *, args...)` are accepted as well.
+Free functions having type equivalent to `void(T *, args...)` are accepted as well.
 In this case, `T *` is considered a payload and the function will receive it back every time it's invoked.
 In other terms, this works just fine with the above definition:

 ```cpp